 Most kids are attracted to bright colors, and you'll certainly have a wide selection to choose from.
 Doll strollers come in just about every hue under the sun.
 If you already have color-coordinated doll accessories, it's worth looking for a matching stroller.
 Alternatively, you could opt for a model in your child's favorite color or something that looks similar to yours.

-Inexpensive: Simple umbrella doll strollers with minimal features typically cost between $12 and $18.
+Simple umbrella doll strollers with minimal features typically cost between $12 and $18.
 These can make a decent enough first stroller, but don't be too surprised if your child requests an upgrade later on.

-Mid-range: Doll strollers priced between $18 and $30 often come complete with features like storage baskets, canopies, and swiveling wheels.
+Doll strollers priced between $18 and $30 often come complete with features like storage baskets, canopies, and swiveling wheels.

-Expensive: If you're looking for a double doll stroller, a pram with an inclinable bassinet, or a stroller set that includes accessories, expect to shell out anywhere from $30 to $70.
+If you're looking for a double doll stroller, a pram with an inclinable bassinet, or a stroller set that includes accessories, expect to shell out anywhere from $30 to $70.

 Compared to their plastic counterparts, rubber-coated doll stroller wheels are much quieter on hard surfaces and also tend to handle better on uneven terrain.

 A. This varies from stroller to stroller, but manufacturer age recommendations typically start somewhere between 12 and 18 months.
 Of course, you wouldn't expect a stroller geared toward this age group to have swiveling wheels or intricate details.
-If you're purchasing a doll stroller for a younger toddler, a model with a chunky wood or plastic frame and large wheels is probably your best bet.
+If you're getting a doll stroller for a younger toddler, a model with a chunky wood or plastic frame and large wheels is probably your best bet.

 A. Taking a doll or teddy bear for a real walk is something most kids will long for.
 And, luckily, most doll strollers are up for the challenge.
 However, if regular outdoor walks are a possibility, you'd do well to choose a doll stroller with a large, sturdy set of rubber-coated wheels.